Ruben-Lohberg/RubenOS/README.md

 To simplify reading the list, the COMBINE.COM program can be used (in an 16-Bit enviroment.
 I used DOS-BOX) to combine the INTERRUP files into one list which can be read with RBILVIEW.exe
-The "interrupts" directory contains an already combied "INTERRUP.LST" file.
-When running the RBIL Viewer (RBILVIEW.exe) the "open List" dialog can be used to browse the .LST file

 ---